nishkagmgowdru-cell/To-Do-List/README.md

 2.Add a task
 Type what you want to remember in the box.
 Click the Add button.
-Example: type "do workout" → click Add → it will appear in the list.
+Example: type "Do workout" → click Add → it will appear in the list.
 3.Mark as completed
 Click on a task text.
 It gets a line on it (✔ means done).